simplex-chat/simplex-chat/blog/20220928-simplex-chat-v4-encrypted-database.md

 - etc.

 We are really looking forward to seeing what applications you create - please submit your ideas and implementations, we will publish the links on a separate page on the website and GitHub repository.

-We are planning to announce the prizes to the best projects soon!

 ## SimpleX platform